What is our vision in English ?

 In Key Stage 4, students write using figurative language (narrative and descriptive writing), read fiction (different cultures, prose, Shakespeare and poetry) and work on their Speaking and Listening skills.

-They also explore transactional writing, the spoken language, speaking and listening, non-fiction, literature texts (play and prose selected from the AQA exam board list.
+They also explore transactional writing, speaking and listening, non-fiction, literature texts (play and prose selected from the AQA exam board list.

 Extended Learning Opportunities in English